 - Sexual assault without penetration (Such as touching genitals with sexual intent).

-- Sexual harassment (Exhibiting body part in front of child with sexual intent, following or watching a child constantly with sexual intent.
+- Sexual harassment (Exhibiting body part in front of the child with sexual intent, following or watching a child constantly with sexual intent.

 How common is this?

 Child sexual abuse is a taboo and very difficult to study.
-It has most important disadvantage of suppression, that is, many victims choose not to open up about their experience because of the fear of societal rejection.
+It has the most important disadvantage of suppression, that is, many victims choose not to open up about their experience because of the fear of societal rejection.
 There is serious lack of real data regarding the original prevalence of it.
 In a study by Finkelhor and Hotaling (1990), in American population victimization was reported by 27% of the women and 16% of the men.
-But a reverse picture is found in most of the studies based on Indian population.
+But a reverse picture is found in most of the studies based on the Indian population.
 For example, a study among school going children in 2006, 48% of boys reported having been abused, the prevalence rate among girls was 39%.
 Even in another study by Ministry of Women and Child Development published the “Study on Child Abuse: India 2007” with a large sample size, involving 13 states of the nation 52.94% of the victims were boys and 47.06% girls.

 Just imagine!
 Almost half of us are sufferers of this malady.
 Almost half of our daughters can face this in the delicate and vulnerable time of their childhood.